kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/markdown_template_for_posts.md

 _This is an image with a caption_

 ## Code and Syntax Highlighting
 Use back-ticks for `inline code`.
-Multi-line code snippets are supported too through Pygments.
+Multi-line code snippets are supported too through <font face="Lora">Pygments</font>.

 {% highlight js %}
 // Sample javascript code